 <Property> <Name>streamDemoPublisherConfig</Name> <Value>appName=myApplication,srcStream=m3u8:filelist.m3u8,dstStream=myStream,random=false,timeBetweenItems=250</Value> </Property>

 - To configure a stream to play for 10 seconds, pause for 2 seconds, and then repeat, use a streamDemoPublisherConfig value like this:

-- After configuring your VOD asset to play as a live stream, you can use the test players in Wowza Streaming Engine to verify that it's playing properly.
-For more information, see Test Players.
+- After configuring your VOD asset to play as a live stream, you can use your player or the test players on the Video Test Player webpage to verify that it's playing properly.
+For more information, see Test playback.